smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

 criteria for a confidential client.
 Nevertheless, we feel that it is educational to use it as a pseudo-confidential client to learn about the behavior this class of clients.

-To turn the app into a confidential app, first register a confidential client (with a secret) with the authorization server.
-Next, set the `clintId` and `secret` in your `launch.html` to match the client.
+To turn the app into a confidential app, register a new app on the sandbox server and choose the app type of "confidential client".
+Next, set the `clientId` and `secret` in your `launch.html` to match the client.
 Finally, launch the app to see it behave as if it were confidential.

 ## Next steps